-The college also provides ongoing campaigns and training for students and employees to promote awareness and prevention of sexual assault, dating violence, domestic violence and stalking.
+The College also provides ongoing campaigns and training for students and employees to promote awareness and prevention of sexual assault, dating violence, domestic violence and stalking.
 The same information included in the institution's primary prevention and awareness programs is incorporated into ongoing prevention and awareness campaigns.
-Some of the college's campaigns for the 2018-2019 academic year are:
+Some of the College's campaigns for the 2023-2024 academic year are:

-- New Student Orientation: A comprehensive program that occurs on each campus during the first week of each academic semester.
-The program entails a slide presentation on the Violence Against Women Act (VAWA) training, Compact with Texans training, Student Code of Conduct, introduction to the TSTC Title IX Booklet, and the respective TSTC policies related to those topics presented by a TSTC Title IX representative. - Onboarding Week: Upon hire, new employees are provided with a series of onboarding sessions to orient them on TSTC practices, polices, procedures.
-This includes Senate Bill 212, Title IX, and Violence Against Women Act (VAWA) training and awareness. - Essentials Training: Once a year, employees are asked to engage in trainings on a variety of topics that include Title IX, VAWA and the Clery Act. - Campus Security Authority (CSA) Training will be provided to designated CSAs throughout the year.
+• New Student Orientation: A comprehensive program that occurs on each campus during the first week of each academic semester.
+The program entails a slide presentation on the Violence Against Women Act (VAWA) training, Compact with Texans training, Student Code of Conduct, introduction to the TSTC Title IX Booklet, and the respective TSTC policies related to those topics presented by a TSTC Title IX representative.

+- Orientation Week: Upon hire, new employees undergo a week-long orientation that includes awareness insights and the Essentials training on TSTC's practices, policies, and procedures to be completed within the employees first 30 days that includes Senate Bill 212, Title IX, and Violence Against Women Act (VAWA) training and awareness.
+Additionally, we offer the following: - Essentials Training: Once a year, employees are asked to engage in training on a variety of topics that include Title IX, VAWA and the Clery Act. - Campus Security Authority (CSA) Training will be provided to designated CSAs throughout the year.
 Clery training is offered in-person and in virtual modality.
 A slide presentation is also available via Workday, an online program within the Portal. - Title IX & VAWA Awareness: Throughout the school year, awareness and training sessions are offered to employees and students on a variety of topics related to Title IX and VAWA.